mariojlunam/FlaskApp/README.md

 ## Tests

-Some simple unit example are provided under the test folder it uses the pytest test framework
+Some simple unit tests example are provided under the test folder it uses the pytest test framework

 ```bash
 cd server